Hello there!

 Family pressures, social ideals, cultural norms, the standards we create and hold ourselves to – all of these converge to create exceedingly hard, high expectations that we try to live by…

-… and anything less than feels messy, uncomfortable, icky, flawed, disastrous, and fully ‘deserving’ of our self-punishing contempt.
+… and anything less than feels messy, unruly, uncomfortable flawed, disastrous, and fully ‘deserving’ of our self-punishing contempt.

 I was terrified of messiness, imperfections, any hint of failure and what I believed all this said about me.